jimbleslilley/bootcamp-project-2/Report.md

 SQL Schema, PG Admin 4
 Create table, Run table, Run Python
-Resturn to PGAdmin and run Query, which displays the import from Jupyter Notebook, confirming the connection and successful importation of data.
+Return to PGAdmin and run Query, which displays the import from Jupyter Notebook, confirming the connection and successful importation of data.

 Report prepared.

-All files uploaded to the Git hub repository and made available to the intructors.
+All files uploaded to the Git hub repository and made available to the instructors.